cakedov3-svg/PvZ/README.md

 # PvZ
-PvZ simulator in 2D and turn-based.
+PvZ simulator using a 2D interface and a turn-based playing system

 Project done in TP1 during my second year at university.
 It implements a 2D and turn-based version of the popular mobile game "Plants vs Zombies".
 Using strict OOP and the terminal as a GUI, you can deploy your plants, pickup suncoins and let the zombies advance, trying to kill them